Concession (politics)

 In politics, a concession is the act of a losing candidate publicly yielding to a winning candidate after an election after the overall result of the vote has become clear.
-Concession is not a legal mandate.
 A concession speech is usually made after an election.

 United States

 History

 The first time in the United States that a candidate lost a presidential election and privately conceded was Federalist John Adams to Democratic-Republican Thomas Jefferson in 1800.
 In 1860, Northern Democrat Stephen Douglas conceded to Republican Abraham Lincoln with the words: 'Partisan feeling must yield to patriotism.
 I'm with you, Mr. President, and God bless you.'
 However, during the country's first century, a public concession was the exception rather than the rule.

 The first "concession telegram" occurred when William Jennings Bryan sent William McKinley a message two days after the 1896 US presidential election.
 Prior to that election, results took many days to be processed and made public, and thus candidates maintained an air of detachment from the process.
 The telegram was rather brief and read as follows:

 Over time, concession speeches were introduced aimed at the electorate, especially one's own supporters.
 These were first broadcast on the radio by Al Smith in 1928, on a newsreel by Wendell Willkie in 1940, and on live television by Adlai Stevenson II in 1952.
 In the period between the 1896 and 2016 presidential elections, there had been 32 concessions speeches by major party candidates over the course of 120 years.